GET IN TOUCH

 Step 2: Bank Response Requirements

-The financial institution must complete and return a questionnaire to the levying officer within the applicable business days.
+The financial institution must complete and return a questionnaire to the levying officer.
 The questionnaire confirms account types, current balances, other party interests, and setoffs.
-The response enables creditors to verify levy funds and ensures the freeze complies with levy laws and due process requirements.
+The response enables creditors to verify levy funds and ensures the freeze complies with levy laws and due-process requirements.

 Step 3: 10-Day Hold Period

-Frozen funds remain on hold for ten business days.
-During this waiting period, taxpayers can file an exemption claim, negotiate payments, or present bank statements and other documents proving exempt funds.
-Acting quickly preserves protected income sources and may prevent transfer, especially when social security benefits or supplemental security income are involved.
+Frozen funds remain on hold for ten days.
+During this waiting period, taxpayers can file an exemption claim, negotiate payment terms, or present bank statements and other documents to prove exempt funds.
+Acting quickly preserves protected income sources and may prevent transfer.

 Step 4: Fund Transfer

-On the eleventh day, absent a successful claim, the bank sends levy funds to the Department of Revenue or judgment creditor.
+After the ten-day hold, absent a successful exemption claim, the bank sends levy funds to the Department of Revenue or judgment creditor.
 Taxpayers receive notice stating the amounts applied to tax debt or unpaid debt.
-Any remaining balance continues to accrue interest and penalties until fully paid under the state’s laws and procedures.
+Any remaining balance continues to accrue interest and penalties until fully paid under the state's laws and procedures.

 Step 5: Post-Levy Procedures

 After application, agencies credit payments to taxes, penalties, and interest, then issue updated balances.
 If the obligation is not fully paid, creditors typically escalate collection through wage garnishment, property seizure, or new levies.
-Taxpayers may still appeal procedural errors or seek refunds for exempt funds with timely filings.
-Creditors may renew levies if new deposits are made into the account.
+Taxpayers may still appeal procedural errors or seek refunds for exempt funds by filing timely appeals.

 Amounts Seized in a Minnesota Bank Levy